Student Protest Policy

 This policy applies to any student protest or other public demonstration.

-A student planning a protest or other public demonstration on University Property should contact the Dean of Students office (973-761-9076) for information, guidance and permission.
-A student must submit a Student Protest Application to the Dean of Students office for review at least 48 hours (two business days) before a protest or demonstration is expected to occur.
+A student planning a protest or other public demonstration on University Property must contact the Dean of Students office (973-761-9076) for information, guidance and permission.
+A Student Protest Application must be submitted to the Dean of Students office for review and approval at least five calendar days before a protest or demonstration is expected to occur.
+No student protest or other public demonstration shall occur on University Property without prior authorization from the Dean of Students.
+This includes, but is not limited to, any public meeting, gathering or activity to express views, disagreement, or support regarding a given subject such as a march, parade, protest, picketing, or sit-ins.

 The University is committed to academic freedom and civil discourse.
-A student protest or other public demonstration may be permitted so long as it is peaceful, non-obstructive and respectful of the University’s Catholic mission and the rights of other students, faculty, employees and University guests.
-The University reserves the right to designate time, manner, and appropriate areas for protests.
-In general, a protest inside a building, by its very nature, would be disruptive to the occupants of the building and thus will not be permitted.
-Protests on the University Green will be permitted provided they do not interfere with the rights of other students, faculty, employees, and/or University guests.
+A student protest or other public demonstration may be permitted so long as it is peaceful, non-obstructive and respectful of the University's Catholic mission and the rights of other students, faculty, employees and University guests.
+Accordingly, no action may endanger the safety or security of the University community, infringe upon the rights of members of the community, obstruct access to University facilities or spaces, damage property, disrupt normal University operations, or otherwise violate applicable laws or University policies.

 Disruptive conduct on University property is prohibited and will subject the violators to disciplinary action, up to and including immediate, interim suspension pending hearing and/or expulsion from the University in accordance with the procedures set forth in the Student Code of Conduct.
 Disruptive conduct includes, but is not limited, to the following: